oualidbouhorma/oualidbouhorma/README.md

 My goal is to build strong fundamentals and the problem-solving instincts to thrive in fast-moving environments, minimizing blast radius, maximizing reliability.
 In short: I’m training to be an “expert problem solver”.

+## What am I learning?

+At the current moment I'm diving into Linux and all the basics related to it with the objective to fully understand it.

 ## How am I learning?

 The roadmap I’m following is inspired by KubeCraft (from Mischa van den Burg).
 I’m focusing on solid foundations in: Linux, Python, Go, Containers, Git, and Kubernetes… with an extra serving of Kubernetes (and then a bit more Kubernetes).